-Basic rate tax relief is available for gifts to UK charities under approved payroll deduction schemes and by way of outright money gifts and charitable payments made under deeds of covenant or under the gift aid scheme.
+Basic rate tax relief is available for gifts to UK/EU charities under approved payroll deduction schemes and by way of outright money gifts and charitable payments made under deeds of covenant or under the gift aid scheme.
 Higher-rate taxpayers can again claim higher rate tax relief through their tax returns under the UK self-assessment regime.

 There is also a tax relief to encourage gifts of ‘pre-eminent works of art’ to the nation.
 The rules grant up to 30% relief on income tax or CGT to donors who give away major works of art or historical objects to the nation.
 The total value of tax reductions in this scheme, combined with the existing ‘acceptance-in-lieu’ scheme, which allows IHT to be paid using works of art, is GBP 30 million a year.